Cornerback24/Blender-NLA-Midi-Copier/README.md

       (Midi files count time in ticks.
 Most midi files divide minutes into beats, and beats into ticks.
 Some midi files may be in frames per second (and ticks per frame) instead of beats per minute.
 For these files, the file bpm will be shown as 60, and the file ticks per beat will show the number of ticks per second.)
+* Midi Tracks
+  * Lists the tracks in the midi file.
+The name displayed for a track in track selection drop-downs can be changed using the Displayed Name field.

 </details>